Clan Mackenzie: 1745 Jacobite rising

-War, France, and India
+Wars in France and India

 A number of famous regiments have been raised from the Mackenzie clan, including the Highland Light Infantry (raised in 1777), the Seaforth Highlanders (raised in 1778), and the second battalion of the Seaforth Highlanders, known as the Ross-shire Buffs (raised in 1793).
 All those regiments wore the MacKenzie tartan.
 Born in 1754, Chief Francis Mackenzie, 1st Baron Seaforth, the last Lord Seaforth raised a regiment for the British Army in 1778, the 72nd, and the clan produced another the 78th in 1793.
 Both had distinguished records fighting against Napoleon and were later amalgamated into the Queen's Own Highlanders.

 The 78th Regiment, as it was first called, was raised in 1778 from men on the Seaforth and other Mackenzie estates.
 The Earl of Seaforth, having raised his men, sailed with them to India in 1781, but died there a few months later.
 During the Wars in India, Colin Mackenzie (1754–1821) was Surveyor General of India, and an art collector and orientalist.
 He produced many of the first accurate maps of India, and his research and collections contributed significantly to the field of Asian studies.
 In 1799, he was part of the British force at the Battle of Seringapatam.
 He also fought in the Napoleonic Wars.

-Modern history
+19th century to present

 Throughout the 19th century Clan Mackenzie was without a chief that was recognised by the Lord Lyon King of Arms.
 In 1979, Roderick Grant Francis Blunt-Mackenzie, 4th Earl of Cromartie, legally changed his surname to Mackenzie and was widely recognised as Chief of the clan (for example by Clan Mackenzie Societies around the Commonwealth).
 Although not descended from a Mackenzie in the male line (his father was born a Blunt and later changed to Blunt-Mackenzie after marrying Sibell Lilian Sutherland-Leveson-Gower, Countess of Cromartie), he inherited his titles and Mackenzie descent through his mother (even she only claims a Mackenzie descent as a great-great-great-great-granddaughter of George Mackenzie, 3rd Earl of Cromartie).